ehmicky/set-array/README.md

 ### Updates

-The `updates` is an object where the values are the items to add.
+`updates` is an object where the values are the items to add.

 - Array of values add multiple items
 - Empty arrays remove items

-The keys are the array indices, before any updates.
+The keys are the `array` indices (before any updates).

 - Negative indices match from the end
 - `-0` appends items